denoland/std/agents/test_gen.md

 # Test Run: Verify Customer Records

-Ensure that a customer record can be created, read, editted and deleted by a Customer Agent.
+Ensure that a customer record can be created, read, edited and deleted by a Customer Agent.

 **Tests:**